-Budgeted cost: £ 152,000
+Budgeted cost: £ 162,350

 Activity Evidence that supports this approach Challenge number(s) addressed Pupils to have attendance of least 95% and are punctual.
-EWO - £10,000 Attendance Officer: £22,000 Embedding principles of good practice set out in the DfE's Improving school attendance: support for schools and local authorities - GOV.UK (www.gov.uk) 6 To ensure disadvantaged pupils can access learning through Nurture training, nurture room and access to family worker X 4 Nurture Staff X 1 FLO £97000 The nurturing approach offers a range of opportunities for children and young people to engage with missing early nurturing experiences, giving them the social and emotional skills to do well at school and with peers, develop their resilience and their capacity to deal more confidently with the trials and tribulations of life, for life.
-What is nurture? nurtureuk 5, 7 Children's emotional needs are met by weekly meetings with a counsellor Educational Psychologist £3000 Children's emotional needs are met by weekly 'equine therapy' sessions. (now increased to two groups a week) £10000 Both targeted interventions and universal approaches can have positive effects Behaviour interventions EEF (educationendowmentfoundation.org.uk) 5,7 To ensure disadvantaged pupils have access to an extended curriculum through clubs and trips All children should have the opportunity to develop their interests through extra curricular clubs and residential trips or holiday clubs.
-Arts participation EEF (educationendowmentfoundation.org.uk) 5

-£10,000 (50% of cost of trips or clubs) Well-organised outdoor learning, offsite visits and Learning Outside the Classroom can have a powerful impact on young people's learning and development, and achieve a wide range of outcomes - including improvements to academic achievement, personal development and behaviour.
-2 - Making the Case (oeapng.info)
+Embedding principles of good practice set out in the DfE's Improving school attendance: support for schools and 6 EWO - £10,000 Attendance Officer: £14,250 local authorities - GOV.UK (www.gov.uk) Attendance awards £100 To ensure disadvantaged pupils can access learning The nurturing approach offers a range of opportunities for children and young people to engage with missing early 5, 7 through Nurture training, nurture room and access to family worker X 3 Nurture Staff X 1 FLO £97000 nurturing experiences, giving them the social and emotional skills to do well at school and with peers, develop their resilience and their capacity to deal more confidently with the trials and tribulations of life, for life.
+What is nurture? nurtureuk Children's emotional needs are met by weekly meetings with a counsellor Educational Psychologist £5500 Children's emotional needs are met by weekly 'equine therapy' sessions. (now increased to two groups a week) £25000 Both targeted interventions and universal approaches can have positive effects Behaviour interventions EEF (educationendowmentfoundation.org.uk) 5,7 To ensure disadvantaged pupils have access to an extended curriculum through clubs and trips £10,500 (50% of cost of trips or clubs) All children should have the opportunity to develop their interests through extra curricular clubs and residential trips or holiday clubs.
+Arts participation EEF (educationendowmentfoundation.org.uk) Well-organised outdoor learning, offsite visits and Learning Outside the Classroom can have a powerful impact on young people's learning and development, and achieve a wide range of outcomes - including improvements to academic achievement, personal development and behaviour.
+2 - Making the Case (oeapng.info) 5

-Total budgeted cost: £195,000
+Total budgeted cost: £204,750